-Please have the following available when you call:
+Please have the following available

+when you call:

-- Your name, location and phone number where you can be reached - 2.
-Your RV's 17-digit VIN - 3.
-Date of purchase - Contact information for the RV repair facility or dealer - 5.
-Detailed description of the concern - 6.
-If applicable, the component description, serial and model numbers the work was done.
+- 1. Your name, location and phone number where you can be reached. - 2.
+Your RV's 17-digit VIN. - 3.
+Date of purchase. - 4.
+Contact information for the RV repair facility or dealer. - 5.
+Detailed description of the concern. - 6.
+If applicable, the component description, serial and model numbers.

+Promptly report any issue with an RV repair to the management where the work was done.
 All repair businesses require notification of problems within a specified time limit.
 Please familiarize yourself with the RV dealer or repair center's policies.